ZeroInfinite/fta-devops/mobile-devops/articles/hockey-app.md

     ![Screenshot](media/hockey-app/vsts-ha-24.png)

     If you do not have an Azure subscription linked, click **Manage** to create a new Azure Resource Manager connection.
 You will need to keep track of the Service Principal Name that is created by this process.

+9. Repeat the previous 2 steps twice more to get the keys for the keystore and the alias that we created earlier.

 9. In VSTS, add a Decrypt File (OpenSSL) task after the Key Vault step.

     ![Screenshot](media/hockey-app/vsts-ha-25.png)